Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Universal Control of the Span Fock Space

 \section{Universal Control of the \texorpdfstring{Span $\left\{ \left|0\right\rangle ,\left|1\right\rangle \right\} $}{} Fock Space}

-To demonstrate the efficacy of the instruction set, we demonstrate the use of the approach to encode a qubit in a cavity either via generation of effective Pauli gates or imposition of an effective Hubbard interaction in the Jaynes-Cumming Hamiltonian.
+To further demonstrate the efficacy of the instruction set, we employ the approach to encode a qubit in a cavity either via generation of effective Pauli gates or imposition of an effective Hubbard interaction in the Jaynes-Cumming Hamiltonian.
 In this sense, the techniques presented here are analogous to those in~\cite{liu2021constructing}, in that we use our results to effectively truncate the quantum information to a two-dimensional subspace despite the fact that the natural dynamics of the systems causes the quantum information to leak from this space into the larger Hilbert space of the cavity.
+Error bounds for these complex operations are considered outside of the scope of the present work and are left for future research.

 For universal control in the restricted $\text{span}\left\{ \left|0\right\rangle ,\left|1\right\rangle \right\} $ Hilbert space, we generate three effective Pauli operators $\sigma_{\text{eff}}^{x}$, $\sigma_{\text{eff}}^{y}$, and $\sigma_{\text{eff}}^{z}$ that produce Pauli rotations in the lowest two modes of the cavity, with minimal leakage to higher energy states.
 The form of the effective Pauli operators is determined by expressing the standard Pauli operators